 “Yes, they should throw out EVERYTHING!
 No, I am kidding.
 That is a common misconception, though.
 You do not have to get rid of everything.
 But you do need to keep in mind that if you are moving down to 1/10th the amount of space, then you are realistically going to have 1/10th the amount of stuff.”

 “Anything you haven't used in the past 6 months!"

 TSI Tip: Hold onto items that can pull double- or triple-duty.
 Toss anything you don’t use, anything you might use, things you used to use, or things you want to use.
 Eliminate multiples, and give serious thought to ditching single-use bathroom or kitchen appliances like your pasta maker or waffle iron.

 Ready to Downsize?

 Sold on the tiny house lifestyle?
 The sooner you start decluttering, the better.
-When you’re ready to move into your tiny house, give our small move specialists a call!
+When you’re ready to move into your tiny house, give our home downsizing and small move specialists a call!
 We can help you ship your belongings to your new digs so you can get settled into your simplified lifestyle.

 Meet the Contributors

 Marcus Stoltzfus is VP of Sales & Marketing for Liberation Tiny Homes.
 His marketing background of building several other companies came into play when we asked him to be a part of our team.
 He is a resident of Lancaster, PA and is a big part of the tiny house movement in PA.